Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part1/02_3_nfcore_config.md

         }
         ```

+## 1.8.3 Configuring HPC resources

 We now have a configuration file with both our executor defined and singularity enabled.
 There are just a few finishing touches we need to make, primarily around defining the HPC queue that we want to use and some additional options for how to handle files.

-## 1.8.3 Configuring HPC resources
+These include:

+    - Specifically telling the HPC scheduler which HPC project we want to use
+    - Defining the HPC queue that we want our jobs submitted to
+    - Defining how files should be staged in the working directories
+    - Defining how Nextflow should determine when to use the outputs of previous runs when using the `-resume` flag
+    - Enabling the trace file so we can track our resource usage and optimise our jobs

 !!! example "Exercise: Finalise the config with resource requirements"

-    To finish off our HPC configuration file, we are going to set the following options:

-    - Specifically tell the HPC scheduler which project we want to use
-    - Define the HPC queue that we want our jobs submitted to
-    - Define how files should be staged in the working directories
-    - Define how Nextflow should determine when to use the outputs of previous runs when using the `-resume` flag
-    - Enable the trace file so we can track our resource usage and optimise our jobs

     Let's start with defining the project we want to use.
 Most HPCs will assign each user a default project to use when submitting jobs, but it is good practice to be explicit about it, especially if you are part of several HPC projects and switch between the often.
 We can do this with the `process.clusterOptions` setting, which lets us pass arbitrary parameters to the scheduler: